If you’re wondering how to increase your breast milk supply so you always have enough when your baby’s hungry, I’ve wondered that too.

 Supply and demand breast milk production

 Did you know that breastmilk works on the supply and demand principle?
-Your baby demands and your boobs supply.
+Your baby demands and your breasts supply.

 This means that the more you breastfeed, the more milk you will make because every time you remove milk from your breasts by nursing your baby or pumping, you send a signal to your body to make more milk.